 - Most CP sufferers live for decades, although the average life expectancy is below normal.

-- Cerebral palsy sufferers face tough challenges every day and it can be difficult to cope.
+- People living with cerebral palsy face tough challenges every day, and it can be difficult to cope.
 As a result, an above-average number of CP patients have depression compared to the rest of the population.

 With no known cure, the best that any treatment can do is reduce the impact of symptoms and help the individual live a normal and independent life.
 Typical treatments include:

 - Medication to treat muscle stiffness.

 - Surgery to deal with growth or movement problems.

 - Occupational therapy to help carry out everyday tasks.